Grovetown, Georgia

 Grovetown is a city in Columbia County, Georgia, United States.
 It is part of the Augusta metropolitan area as well as the Central Savannah River Area.
-The 2019 population estimate was 15,152.
-The mayor is Gary Jones.
+As of the 2020 census, Grovetown had a population of 15,577.
+As of September 2026, the current mayor is Gary Jones.

 History

 From the building of the Georgia Railroad, which travels through the city until at least the 1860s, the community was known as "Belair".
 The city was chartered by the Georgia Legislature and officially incorporated on January 1, 1881.
 The name of the small village purportedly came from the old Grove Baptist Church that was founded in 1808.
 A poet famous in the post-Civil War era, Paul Hamilton Hayne, moved to Copse Hill in the Parham Road area in the 1860s.
 He solicited the United States Postal Service to establish the Grovetown post office.
 The first U.S. mail service was inaugurated on September 28, 1877, with Charles Clifford as postmaster.
 Mr. Clifford was also the train depot agent and the owner of the corner store.

 The first railroad depot was a small structure built in 1878–79.
 The last depot was an ornate structure built in 1891 at a cost of $5,041.74.
 It served the citizens of Grovetown until 1970, when passenger trains no longer traveled on the Augusta–Atlanta line.
 It was demolished in 1973.

 Many wealthy and influential Augusta residents had summer homes in Grovetown, escaping the heat and disease of the city.
 They commuted on the old "Picayune" train, relying on its frequent service.
 The Rosland Hotel, later known as the "Eagle", was built in the 1880s.
 Its huge rotunda was frequently used for church gatherings, suppers, parties, and dances.
 It later became a boarding house and burned in the 1970s.
 The Church of Christ is now located on the site.